klauern/ldap-dropwizard-roles/README.md

 }
 ```

-To limit access to a list of LDAP roles
+To limit access to a list of LDAP roles, specify them directly in the annotation:

 ```java
 @GET